Skip to content

 • Adult Day Care

-• Department for Work and Pensions (who will also move from Luxstowe house).
+• Department for Work and Pensions (DWP) – moving from Luxstowe House

 Liskeard Cattle Market Retail Units Refurbishment

-This project is part funded by the UK Government through the UK Shared Prosperity fund.
-It is match funded by Cornwall Council.
+The project was partially funded by the UK Government through the UK Shared Prosperity Fund and matched by Cornwall Council.

 Liskeard Transport Interchange